ottypes/json1/spec.md

 The JSON OT type is designed to allow concurrent edits in an arbitrary JSON document.

 The JSON1 OT type will replace the JSON0 OT type.
-Once this type is working, I recommend everyone uses it instead of JSON0.
-We'll write functions to automatically convert JSON0 ops to JSON1 ops.
+I recommend using it over JSON0, although it is less well tested.
 JSON1 is simpler, faster and more capable in every way compared to JSON0.
+(And at some point it'd be great to have a tool to automatically convert JSON0 to JSON1 edits.)

 Like its predecessor, JSON1 requires that the document is a valid JSON structure.
 That is:

-- Each object can appear only once in the tree
+- Each object or list can only be referenced once in the tree.
 - Cycles are not allowed
-- The value `undefined` is not allowed anywhere but the root.
+- The value `undefined` is not allowed anywhere but at the root.
-- If you serialize the document to JSON and back, you should get back an identical document.
+- If you serialize the document to JSON using `JSON.serialize` and back, you should get back an identical document.
+So, the structure can only contain lists, objects, booleans, nulls, numbers and strings.
+Functions, maps, sets, dates are all disallowed.
+(Except through embedded types)

 The root of the document can be any valid JSON value (including a string, a number, `true`, `false` or `null`).
 The document can also be `undefined`.
 This allows the JSON operations to describe insertions and deletions of the entire document.

 Replacing the [big table of operations in JSON0](https://github.com/ottypes/json0/blob/master/README.md#summary-of-operations), JSON1 only supports three essential operation components:

-- Pick up subtree / remove subtree
+- Pick up subtree (to be moved or discarded)
-- Place subtree / insert subtree
+- Insert subtree (moved from elsewhere, or as a literal copied from the operation)
-- Edit embedded object using an operation from another OT type.
+- Edit embedded object at a location in the subtree using an operation from another registered OT/CRDT type.

-When you pick up a subtree, it can be placed somewhere else or it could be discarded.
-When you place a subtree, it can come from somewhere else in the document or it could be an immediate literal value.

-The type is also designed to contain other embedded OT documents (rich text documents or whatever).
+The type is designed to contain other embedded OT documents (rich text documents or whatever).
 The subdocuments can be inserted, deleted or moved around the tree directly by the JSON type.
 However, if you want to edit subdocuments themselves, you should use the document's own native operations.
 These operations can be embedded inside a JSON1 operation.

-For plain text edits the [text OT type](https://github.com/ottypes/text) is bundled & always available.
+For plain text edits the [text OT type](https://github.com/ottypes/text-unicode) is bundled & always available.

-> Note: Currently the plan is to use embedded types to edit raw numbers and booleans too.
-I'll probably make & bundle a simple, officially blessed subtype for each, as well as add some syntax sugar for it.

 ## Why?
 Advantages compared to JSON0